-Master Bedroom Slightly smaller to accommodate his-and-hers larger closets and dressing areas Parlor Separate sitting room with TV and/or workspace Fireplace The latest trend:
+Master Bedroom Slightly smaller to accommodate his-and-hers larger closets and dressing areas Parlor Separate sitting room with TV and/or workspace Fireplace.

 Electrical Home automation Halogen recessed lighting & track lighting Commercial ceiling fans "Decora" style switches, dimmers, outlets and jacks Solar powered exterior lighting.

 Mechanical Earth coupling heating and cooling pump Central heating & cooling